Elisa Mambrino, Ph.D.

 About

-Dr. Elisa Mambrino is a psychologist licensed in Connecticut and in New York, respectively.
-She completed the Marie Kessel Postdoctoral Fellowship (supervised by Neuropsychologist Alice Medalia, Ph.D.) in the Department of Psychiatry at the Columbia University College of Physicians and Surgeons.
-Dr. Mambrino also completed a Postdoctoral Fellowship at the Yale University School of Medicine’s Child Study Center.
+Dr. Elisa Mambrino is a licensed psychologist specializing in child, adolescent, and adult neuropsychology and psychotherapy.
+She completed postdoctoral fellowships at both Columbia University College of Physicians and Surgeons—as a Marie Kessel Fellow under neuropsychologist Dr. Alice Medalia—and at the Yale University School of Medicine’s Child Study Center.

 Client Profile